 This is a good time to give some money hints for Marrakech.

 Have €1 and €2 coins.
 Keep any notes in very small denominations (hide the big ones).
-If possible, you have a purse with very little in that can show to the Marrakech folk that you have almost no money, so they leave you alone when it comes to photo opportunities with snakes, monkeys or stangely dressed men holding brass bells, or people trying to sell you jewellery, souvenirs, pottery, henna tattoos, freshly squeezed orange juice, etc., etc.
+If possible, have a purse with very little in that can show to the Marrakech folk that you have almost no money, so they leave you alone when it comes to photo opportunities with snakes, monkeys or strangely dressed men holding brass bells, or people trying to sell you jewellery, souvenirs, pottery, henna tattoos, freshly squeezed orange juice, etc., etc.

 If not interested, just try to put your hand up and shake your head.
 This way, they don’t know what language you speak and it’s harder for them to hassle you.
 Apparently to some, I look German.

 We first went to the Saadien Tombs which date back to around 1600.
 They were discovered in 1917 and contain tombs of 60 members of the Saadi dynasty within three rooms.
 Outside there are tombs of soldiers and servants and some lovely gardens.
 Getting to the tombs involves following a long, very narrow laneway with sharp turns so you don’t actually see the foot traffic coming from the other direction until they are pretty much in the way.